 tech challenges.
 Keep cranking.
 Near the top, you'll pass the Golden Spike

 connector on your right.
-Note this spot.
+If you're doing the classic Mag 7, note this spot.
 You'll come back to it after

 visiting the viewpoint above the cliffs.